Contact Us

 But we haven't let these simple facts deter us from documenting the perils of Ireland's plants and wildlife...
 Just for the craic, like.

-Here we've ranked the country's most dangerous man-eaters on a sliding scale of RRROOOAR!!
+Here I've ranked the country's most dangerous man-eaters on a sliding scale of RRROOOAR!!

 ๐Ÿ 8.
 Bumble Bees